Ckronqvi/Ckronqvi/README.md

 ## 💻 About me

-I'm in my third year of studying Information Processing Science at the University of Oulu.
+I study Information Processing Science at the University of Oulu.
 I am very passionate about learning and personal development.
 I enjoy exercising, and I'm also decent at playing the piano. 🏃‍♂️🎹.

 <div align="center">